Green Dragon Claw Sterling Silver Gothic Ring — .925 Silver

 Same claw, red stone — the Garnet Claw Gothic Ring swaps the green CZ for a deep red garnet with the same dragon-claw grip on the band.

-For the dragon claw without any stone, the Black Dragon Claw Ring drops the gem and lets the sculpted talons do all the work — pure oxidized silver, nothing competing with the claw detail.
+For the dragon claw without any stone, the Black Dragon Claw Ring drops the gem and lets the sculpted talons do all the work — pure blackened silver, nothing competing with the claw detail.

 Cooler palette option: the Blue Sapphire Dragon Claw Ring carries the same talon-holding-stone concept with a deep blue sapphire CZ center.